bendmorris/beaver/README.md

 RDF is a "data description language"; Beaver is a Turing-complete programming language that can be used to express semantic relationships between objects.
+Therefore, regular, well-defined graphs and graphs with recursive structure can often be represented more tersely in Beaver than in standard RDF serialization formats.

 Examples of Beaver commands: